pcubillos/bibmanager/docs/getstarted.rst

   for specific LaTeX files, and compile LaTeX files without worring for maintaining/updating its bib file.

-* :ref:`ads` tools help to makes querries into ADS, add entries from ADS, and cross-check the ``bibmanager`` database against ADS, to update arXiv-to-peer reviewed entries.
+* :ref:`ads` tools help to makes queries into ADS, add entries from ADS, and cross-check the ``bibmanager`` database against ADS, to update arXiv-to-peer reviewed entries.